 In today’s world, especially living in the San Francisco Bay area, everyone has his or her stereotype of what an entrepreneur is.
 Are they someone who wears a hoodie?
-Someone who eats pizza and plays video games at work at 3 am?
+Someone who eats pizza and plays video games and gamble play at work at 3 am?
 Or someone else who neglects all for her garage laboratory?
 They might be entrepreneurs, but at the real heart of entrepreneurship are three things: the ability to identify or recognize opportunity, the ability to review or assess opportunity, and last but not least, the ability to successfully execute and realize opportunity.
 While these tasks seem straightforward on paper, the skills you need for each one are very different, and it is difficult to be good at all of them.
 To be a successful entrepreneur, you need to excel at all three, all at the same time.

 The people who typically excel at opportunity recognition are the right-brain creative type people.
 These people are clever and look at the same situations that everyone else does, but envision something different.
 They see new angles, new possibilities, and new ways to do things.
 Scientists, especially those in the heavily analytical fields, often struggle with this phase.
 Being a scientist, we strive for reproducibility and have the mindset that if A + B = C today, then A + B = C tomorrow.
 People who excel at opportunity recognition often look at a situation and say, what if tomorrow, A + B = D?
 Then what?
 Opportunity recognizers truly think outside the box, stretch the limits, and are combinatorial in non-traditional ways.